 shared paths (walking / cycling) through natural

-See below to view these initiatives in more detail or to download the Waikato District Blueprint for more information.
+View your Local Area Blueprint initiatives in more detail below or download the Waikato District Blueprint for more information.

 Proposed initiatives for Tamahere: